-2.1.2 Forward step-wise regression
+2.1.2 Forward Step-wise Regression

-Generally, solving the regression problem given in Equation (2) is NP-hard (Natarajan, 1995).
-However, due to near submodularity of $R^2$ , greedy formulations that iteratively grow a set based on a local gain function G (as in Algorithm 1), produce near-optimal results, proving a good approximation for maximizing $R^2$ under a cardinality constraint (Das and Kempe, 2011; Das et al., 2012).
-Among such algorithms, a notable one that is commonly used is the forward stepwise regression that maximizes semi-partial squared correlation as its gain function:
+Generally, solving the regression problem given in Equation 2 is NP-hard [24].
+However, due to near submodularity of R^2 , greedy formulations that iteratively grow a set based on a local gain function G (as in Algorithm 1), produce near-optimal results, proving a good approximation for maximizing R^2 under a cardinality constraint [7, 8].
+Among such algorithms, a notable one that is commonly used is the forward step-wise regression that maximizes semi-partial squared correlation as its gain function: